 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you and can only be read by a web server in the domain that issued the cookie to you.

 Session cookies – is used to store information about or change the setting for a user session It lasts only for the duration of your visit and is deleted when you close your browser.

-Persistent cookies – are used by websites to provide targeted advertising based upon the browsing history of the device.
+Persistent cookies – are used by websites to provide targeted advertising based on the browsing history of the device.
 They last after you have closed your browser and allow a website to remember your actions and preferences.

 First and Third-party cookies – Whether a cookie is a first or third-party cookie depends on which website the cookie comes from.
 First-party cookies are those set by or on behalf of the website visited.
 All other cookies are third-party cookies.
 We use both first-party and third-party cookies.

 Strictly necessary cookies – are essential to enable you to move around the website and use its features.
 These cookies don’t gather information about you for the purposes of marketing.

 Performance cookies – collect information about how visitors use a website, for instance, which pages visitors go to most often, and if they get error messages from web pages.
 These cookies don’t collect information that identifies a visitor although they may collect the IP address of the device used to access the site.
-All information these cookies collect is anonymous and is only used to improve how a website works, the user experience and to optimise our advertising.
+All information these cookies collect is anonymous and is only used to improve how a website works, and the user experience and to optimise our advertising.

 Functionality cookies – allow the website to remember choices you make (such as your username).
 The information these cookies collect is anonymised (i.e. it does not contain your name, address etc.) and they do not track your browsing activity across other websites.